Bergdorf Goodman: New ownership (1972–1990)

 At first, CHH considered building branch locations, ultimately only constructing one location, in nearby White Plains, New York, in 1974.
 This location eventually became a Neiman Marcus branch in 1980.
 To combat its image difficulties, the company hired Dawn Mello in 1975 as vice president of fashion.
 She was successful in reinvigorating the conservative store and became president in 1984.
 She left her post in 1989 to work for the floundering Italian fashion house Gucci, though she returned to her post as president in 1994.

 Bergdorf Goodman's parent company became the object of takeover bids in the 1980s.
-As a way to maintain its independence, Carter Hawley completed a major financial restructuring.
+As a way to maintain its independence, Carter Hawley Hale Stores completed a major financial restructuring.
 In 1987, Bergdorf Goodman was spun-off, together with Neiman Marcus and Contempo Casuals, to form Neiman Marcus Group.
 The new company was headquartered in Dallas, Texas, where the significantly larger Neiman Marcus had been based for 80 years.

-Reaching the centennial (1990–present)
+Reaching the centennial (1990–Present)

 Chairman and CEO Ira Neimark expanded the women's store three times in the 1990s.
 He moved the men's store across the street to the former FAO Schwarz space at 745 Fifth Avenue in 1990.
 This move allowed more space for women's fashions.
 In 1997, the former Goodman family apartment on the building's ninth floor became the John Barrett Salon and Susan Ciminelli Day Spa.
 In 1999, the Beauty Level opened directly below the main floor, offering a luxury spa and Goodman's Café, serving lunch and afternoon tea.

 In 2002, the Bergdorf Goodman Building underwent a major restoration, including a restoration of the main floor of the women's store.
 In 2003, the store introduced new boutiques for Chanel, Giorgio Armani, Gucci, Versace, and Yves Saint Laurent.
 The Bergdorf Goodman Men's store features exclusive brands such as Loro Piana, Kiton, Brunello Cucinelli, John Lobb, Thom Browne, Bontoni, Tom Ford, and Charvet.

 On May 2, 2005, two private equity firms, Texas Pacific Group and Warburg Pincus, acquired the Neiman Marcus Group and its Bergdorf subsidiary, in a leveraged buyout (LBO).

 In December 2024, Bergdorf Goodman was acquired as part of the $2.7B Neiman Marcus Group acquisition by Saks Global.

+On January 14, 2026, Saks Global filed for Chapter 11 bankruptcy protection after struggling with heavy debt relying on its acquisition and merger of Neiman Marcus.
+The company also blamed a rapid consumer shift in luxury goods due to inflating prices.